 - When overtaking two or more riders, a cyclist was never to pass between them, and as for those being passed, they were to close ranks and move to the left.
 Additionally, if the road was particularly narrow, riders were to form a single line and ride single file, and after the riders moved from single file to double file, the right-hand man was to always to fall to the rear.

 Riders were also reminded that “too much care cannot be exercised for the safety of pedestrians, as well as other cyclers.”
-This meant that if for some reason a cyclist suffered the misfortune of an accident or ran down a pedestrian on the road, the cyclist was not supposed to leave, but rather “stop to give what help you can.”
+This meant that if for some reason a cyclist suffered the misfortune of an accident or ran down a pedestrian on the road, the Victorian bicyclist was not supposed to leave, but rather “stop to give what help you can.”
 In fact, cyclists were admonished to “never pass by an accident without dismounting and inquiring … [ about] the trouble.”

-- Hanson, John Wesley, Etiquette and Bicycle, for 1896, 1896
+- Hanson, John Wesley, Etiquette and Bicycle, for 1896, 1896, p.
+364.